S-Nuttapong/Demo/docs/tf_server_k8s.md

-# Serving with Kubenetes (pulled from traffy_demo container from Google Cloud's registry)
+# Serving with Kubenetes (hosted on GCE's registry)

 Run the following command
  ````bash